adrian-cloud-devops/flask-app-pipeline/README.md

   - Integrated with Auto Scaling Group (ASG) to ensure new and replaced instances are always provisioned with the latest app.
   - Supports automated rollback on deployment failure – if the validation script fails, the deployment is reverted to the previous healthy version.

 ## **4. Application**

 The deployed application is a Flask Todo App running on Amazon EC2 instances inside an Auto Scaling Group.

 ### **Flask Todo App**
   - Simple Flask-based web application with a Todo list.
   - Accessible via Application Load Balancer (ALB) hostname or public DNS.

 ### **Nginx Reverse Proxy**
   - Nginx is configured as a reverse proxy.
   - Forwards external traffic from port 80 → 5000 (Flask app port).
   - Provides separation between web server (Nginx) and application server (Flask).

+### **CloudWatch Agent configuration**
+  - Config file: `config/cw-config.json`
+  - Collects logs and system metrics (CPU, memory, disk).
+  - Integrated with CloudWatch Logs for monitoring Flask + Nginx.

+ ### **Deployment Flow**
+  - CodeDeploy installs and starts the Flask app on EC2 instances.
+  -  Nginx proxies requests from ALB → Flask.
+  - Health checks from ALB ensure only healthy instances receive traffic.

 ### **Project Structure**